binhudakhalid/DEER-InstanceMachingOperator/README.md

 # Configuration file

 The DEER operator requires multiple parametes such as type, source data, target data, sourceRestriction and targetRestriction.
-Additional parameters are tabuSourceProperty, tabuTargetProperty and coverage, maxLimit.
+Additional parameters are tabuSourceProperty, tabuTargetProperty, coverage and maxLimit.

 ![Alt text](/screenshot/configurationSample1.png?raw=true "Title")

 ***coverage:*** You can set the coverage of each property.
-Calulated by "propteryCount/TotalInstanceCount"
+Calulated by "number of instances with this proptery/Total number of Instances".

-***maxLimit:*** Set the maximum number of properties use for comparision
+***maxLimit:*** Set the maximum number of properties to used for comparision,

 ***type:*** The type of input data.
-It can file or url endpoint.
+It can be file or url endpoint.

-***source:*** path to data file or url of endpoint.
+***source:*** Path to data file or url of endpoint.

-***target:*** path to data file or url of endpoint.
+***target:*** Path to data file or url of endpoint.

-***sourceRestriction:*** set the restrictions for source data
+***sourceRestriction:*** Set the restrictions for source data

-***targetRestriction:*** set the restrictions for targer data
+***targetRestriction:*** Set the restrictions for target data

-***tabuSourceProperty:*** Source tabu properties are those properties that we don't want to use them for instance matching
+***tabuSourceProperty:*** Source tabu properties are those properties that we don't want to use for instance matching

-***tabuTargetProperty:*** Source tabu properties are those properties that we don't want to use them for instance matching
+***tabuTargetProperty:*** Source tabu properties are those properties that we don't want to use for instance matching

 ### Example:

 Example configuration files can found at ***DEER-InstanceMachingOperator\example\configurationFiles***.

-The data set can be downloaded from https://hobbitdata.informatik.uni-leipzig.de/teaching/theses/skuhlmann/query_models/ https://hobbitdata.informatik.uni-leipzig.de/teaching/theses/skuhlmann/link_models/
+The data set can be downloaded from:

+https://hobbitdata.informatik.uni-leipzig.de/teaching/theses/skuhlmann/query_models/

+https://hobbitdata.informatik.uni-leipzig.de/teaching/theses/skuhlmann/link_models/

 # How to build Instance Matching Operator